Katsina State: Education

 Katsina State is a centre of both formal and informal education.
 Umaru Musa Yar'adua University is a public university owned by the state government.
-Al-Qalam University, the first Islamic university in Nigeria is privately owned.
+Al-Qalam University, the first Islamic university in Nigeria is community owned.
 Federal University, Dutsin-Ma and Federal University of Transportation, Daura are owned by the federal government as well as Federal College of Education, Katsina (affiliated to Bayero University Kano).
 National Open University of Nigeria, Isa Kaita College of Education Dutsinma (affiliated to Ahmadu Bello University, Zaria), a state-owned college of education.
 Cherish Institute Batsari is a privately owned university awarding degrees in health courses.